Reedy-C/tea-garden/readme.md

 * x\_loops (1): How many times the simulation will be re-run
 * max\_steps (100000): Maximum number of time-steps the simulation will be allowed to run
 * display\_on (True): If False, no visualization is used (much faster)
+* max\_fps (10): If display is on, the maximum frames/time-steps per second of the visualization
 * garden\_size (13): Sets the size of the simulation area as X by X squares
 * tako\_number (20): Initial number of agents
 * pop\_max (25): Maximum population size; at this limit, breeding will no longer produce more agents until some die